EE offers three types of Pay Monthly plan: 4GEE Max, 4GEE and 4GEE Essential. Find out how the three types of plan compare.

-If you’re looking to buy a new Pay Monthly handset from EE, there are now three types of tariff you’re able to choose from.
+If you’re looking to buy a new Pay Monthly handset or SIM card from EE, there are now three different types of tariff you’re able to choose from.

-In this article, we’ll take an in-depth look at the three tariffs and we’ll compare the features available on each one.
+In this article, we’ll take an in-depth look at the three tariffs available on EE, along with the features available on each one.

 4GEE Tariffs: At A Glance Comparison